Man United agree deal with Juventus for Ronaldo return

-Manchester United announced on Friday they have reached a deal to re-sign Cristiano Ronaldo from Juventus, 12 years after he left Old Trafford for Real Madrid.
+Cristiano Ronaldo said he achieved "great things" at Juventus after Manchester United announced on Friday they have reached a deal to re-sign the Portuguese star.

 Man United agree deal with Juventus for Ronaldo return